michael-rua/MKMKG_limited_org/README.md

 **Required Routes:**

-- [ ] Home/welcoming route/path '/'.
+- [ ] Home/welcoming route/path - '/'.
-- [ ] List of images route/path '/imageSelection'.
+- [ ] List of images route/path - '/imageSelection'.
-- [ ] Meme image and text box route/path '/makeYourMeme/:Image'
+- [ ] Meme image and text box route/path - '/makeYourMeme/:Image'

     *optional as this could be the image and text with no text box displayed*
-- [ ] Final meme displayed route/path '/yourMeme'
+- [ ] Final meme displayed route/path - '/yourMeme'

 **Required components**

-- [ ] Initial start meme button/ link on the home path'/'
+- [ ] Initial start meme button/ link on the home path -'/'

-- [ ] Image list/ grouping to select the backdrop of the meme on the '/imageSelection' path
+- [ ] Image list/ grouping to select the backdrop of the meme on the - '/imageSelection' path

-- [ ] Home button/ a back button to return to the Image list. this will be on the '/makeYourMeme' path
+- [ ] Home button/ a back button to return to the Image list. this will be on the - '/makeYourMeme' path
-- [ ] Text box which is a form with a submit button on the '/makeYourMeme' path
+- [ ] Text box which is a form with a submit button on the - '/makeYourMeme' path
 - [ ] Image that was selected from the images list.
-Displayed on the '/makeYourMeme' path
+Displayed on the - '/makeYourMeme' path
-- [ ] Text inserted from the form that will be overlayed on the image. will be on the '/makeYourMeme' path
+- [ ] Text inserted from the form that will be overlayed on the image. will be on the - '/makeYourMeme' path
-- [ ] screen shot the page as pdf button on the '/makeYourMeme' path
+- [ ] screen shot the page as pdf button on the - '/makeYourMeme' path

     *If we decide to make a '/yourMeme' path this will display components image and text and back button as well as the save button.*